linki/snapshot-controller/README.md

 Disks and AWS EBS volumes.
 Both of them have the ability to be snapshotted while they are attached to a node.

-`Deputy` is a controller in your cluster that finds any Persistent Volumes backed by GCE Persistent Disks and regularly takes a snapshot of them.
+`snapshot-controller` runs in your cluster that finds any Persistent Volumesbacked by GCE Persistent Disks and regularly takes a snapshot of them.

 # Usage

 ```
-$ go get -u github.com/linki/deputy
+$ go get -u github.com/linki/snapshot-controller
 $ kubectl proxy &
-$ deputy --project=some-project --zone=europe-west1-d --interval=1h
+$ snapshot-controller --project=some-project --zone=europe-west1-d --interval=1h
 INFO[0000] Found the following Kubernetes Persistent Volumes:
 INFO[0000]   gke-somename-29c0222a--pvc-01d45471-c249-11e6-a767-42010a8400d7
 ...